kliwwy/Kaijo/README.md

 - Players that are hidden can't see projectiles or receive potion splash effects from players that have them hidden.
 - Most of the command colors are changed to represent Kohi's aesthetic.
 - Console broadcast has been changed.
-- Version name is renamed to "Kaijo" (getAlternateVersion).
+- Version name is renamed to "Kaijo" (getVersionName).
 - Knockback is patched from prplz's code (https://gist.github.com/prplz/88058283059dd46c8208c8a918c65bb8).